VasilijP/fireworks2D/README.md

 It used video mode 13h originally (320x200 pixels @ 8bit palette / 256 colors), but it's using modern tricks this time thanks to [Mode-13HX](https://github.com/VasilijP/mode-13hx).
 I have ported this multiple times in last 20+ years, since it is a small and fun project to play with.

 It should work on any platform and architecture where .Net 8 and C# is supported.
 I added special code path for AVX512 (fading) and SSE (color mixing) to speed things up.
+This might work particularly well on Mac if optimized thanks to fast CPU and unified memory, which would allow much quicker framebuffer presentation.

 - Old program did look like this:
   ![image-20241104162023981](doc/old_320x200.png)